microsoft/vstest-docs/docs/analyze.md

 # Monitor and analyze test run
 This document will walk you through enabling data collection for a test run.

+> Note, this is a draft document.
+This feature will come in Q2 CY 2017.

 > Version note: Data collectors are supported on test platform `15.1.0` onwards.

 ## Data Collectors